Vancouver, BC V5T 1J4

 |$250k - $300k||0|

 |$120k - $160k||0|

 |$80k - $120k||0|

 |$40k - $80k||10|

 About Wilderness Committee:

-This charity report is an update that is currently being reviewed by Western Canada Wilderness Committee.
+This charity report is an update that has been sent to Western Canada Wilderness Committee for review.
 Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending April

 |Program cost coverage (%)||52.3%||26.8%||30.2%|

 |Business activities (net)||(22,740)||10,058||(33,957)|